 Brief overview

-The Canisteo Legacy Mine Pit (Canisteo) is formed by a complex of inactive iron ore mine pits that have filled with water.
-The Canisteo is located in Itasca County, Minnesota, north of the cities of Coleraine, Bovey, and Taconite.
+The Canisteo Mine Pit (Canisteo) is formed by a complex of inactive iron ore mine pits that have filled with water.
+Located in Itasca County, Minnesota, the Canisteo is north of the cities of Coleraine, Bovey, and Taconite.

 Traditional iron ore mining began in the Canisteo in 1907 and continued through 1980.
 Mineland Reclamation Rules for ferrous mining were adopted in 1980, requiring mining operations to plan for closure and reclamation.
 Between 1980 and 1986, mining in the Canisteo consisted exclusively of scram operations.
 Reclamation was only required for disturbances connected to scram mining operations and not water level management.
 Therefore, the Canisteo is considered a legacy mine pit and no company is responsible for managing water levels.